BienveillanceMax/ARCOS/ARCOS/docker/README.md

     ```bash
     sudo apt-get update && sudo apt-get install -y docker.io docker-compose-plugin
     ```
-3.  **Hardware**: Your "Newpie Newline" Bluetooth speaker/microphone must be paired and connected to the Raspberry Pi using the `bluetoothctl` tool as described in the main project documentation.
+3.  **Hardware**: Your Bluetooth speaker/microphone must be paired and connected to the Raspberry Pi using the `bluetoothctl` tool as described in the main project documentation.
 4.  **API Keys and Credentials**: You must have the following secrets ready:
     *   Mistral AI API Key
     *   BraveSearch API Key